avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

 doing induction on ``k`` will allow us to use the defining equations for addition in the base case and induction step.
 This is a good heuristic when it comes to deciding which variable to use.
-We can do on to define multiplication in the expected way:
+We can go on to define multiplication in the expected way:

 .. code-block:: lean